-You must recertify for LA HAP by filling out the application every 6 months after you approved.
+You must recertify for LA HAP by filling out the application every 6 months.
 If you do not recertify, your eligibility will expire.
-This means you won’t be able to use your LA HAP card to pick up medication and you may lose your insurance too.
-But, you can always come back to LA HAP by submitting another application.
+This means you won’t be able to use your LA HAP card to pick up medication and you may lose your insurance, too.
+But, you can come back to LA HAP at any time by submitting another application.

 Example: your LA HAP eligibility expires at the end of October.
 You don’t turn in your application to recertify until mid-November.
 LA HAP staff processes and approves your application on November 21st.
 From November 1st-20th you were not LA HAP eligible, so you can’t use LA HAP services during this time.
 Starting November 21st, you are eligible again and can use LA HAP services.

 Can a client sign up for any LA HAP services if they don’t have insurance?

 Yes.
 In Section 7 of the LA HAP application, a person can select the type of assistance they need.
 One of those options is “no insurance and requesting LA HAP assistance with medications only.”

 Unlike insured clients, who can get assistance with their health care costs including services unrelated to HIV, uninsured clients can ONLY have assistance with HIV and Hepatitis C medication costs.